corda/corda-runtime-os/tools/plugins/preinstall/README.md

 Check that the PostgreSQL DB is up and that the credentials work.
 > **preinstall check-postgres [-n=\<namespace\>] \<path\>**

-      <path>        The yaml file containing either the username and password
+      <path>        The yaml file containing the username and password values for
-                    value, or valueFrom.secretKeyRef.key fields for Postgres
-	  -n, --namespace=<namespace>
+                    PostgreSQL - either as values, or as secret references -n, --namespace=<namespace>
-                    The namespace in which to look for Postgres secrets if there are any
+                    The namespace in which to look for PostgreSQL secrets if there are any

 ## check-kafka
 Check that Kafka is up and that the credentials work.